Manville gun: Manville 12-Bore Gun

-26.5mm Manville Machine-Projector
+25mm Manville Machine-Projector

-In 1936, Manville introduced a version that held eighteen rounds of 26.5mm (1-inch) bore shells.
-This design fired 26.5mm × 3.15 inch Short (26.5mm × 80mmR) flare, smoke, and riot gas shells.
+In 1936, Manville introduced a version that held eighteen rounds of 25mm (1-inch) bore shells.
+This design fired 25mm flare, smoke, and riot gas shells.
 Explosive shells were not available and the cylinder walls are too thin for shot-shells.
 The weapon is similar to the earlier 12-gauge version, except the barrel was either 9.5 inch or 9.75 inch, and used hard rubber rear grips instead of wood.

-The First Model 26.5 was a larger-bore version of the 12-gauge shotgun, using the same two securing screws.
+The First Model 25mm was a larger-bore version of the 12-gauge shotgun, using the same two securing screws.

-The Second Model 26.5 differed in that it used a long, thick metal locking bar with a turned-down bolt-handle, like the metal bolt on a bolt-action rifle, which locked into a recess machined into the frame.
+The Second Model 25mm differed in that it used a long, thick metal locking bar with a turned-down bolt-handle, like the metal bolt on a bolt-action rifle, which locked into a recess machined into the frame.
 This slid through a round sleeve atop each half of the weapon to secure the two halves.
 When the bolt was unlatched and pulled to the rear, the back-plate was turned to the operator's right using the rear grip, allowing access to the cylinder.
 The operator could then pull out the spent shells and reload fresh ones.

 Barrel and cylinder inserts were available to allow it to fire 12-gauge shells or clusters of .38 Special cartridges.